the-one-true-tony/js_study/README.md

 ## Generator function

-Generator functions are functions that can return multiple values
+Generator functions are functions that can return multiple values.
+Generator functions will have yield tags in its body and will iterate through each yield and resolve each in order until everything has been resolved.
+Once a yield has been resolved it cannot be resolved again.

+Generator functions have the syntax function *().
+Everytime it spots a yield it will 'yield' the result to the generator have it figure out what it is then return to the spot of the original yield.